-A true emblem of Valais genius, the Roboclette is the first machine in the world capable of scraping melted cheese.
-Born from a collaboration between Idiap and Eddy Baillifard, this technological gem shows the growing potential of research into artificial intelligence in Valais – a mix of tradition and innovation.
+A true emblem of Valais genius, Roboclette is the first machine in the world capable of scraping melted cheese.
+Starting from a joint idea between Emmanuel Pignat, Sylvain Calinon and Nicolas Fontaine, the idea was made concrete by the development of Roboclette at the Idiap Research Institute.
+The success of Roboclette has grown thanks to the participation of Eddy Baillifard, Valais/Wallis Promotion and Workshop4.0.
+This technological gem shows the potential of research in artificial intelligence in Valais – a mix of tradition and innovation.

 The technology developed by Idiap can be integrated into the human body (prostheses and exoskeletons), used to relieve professionals of recurring tasks (industrial robots for maintenance, personal assistance and services), but it can also be used to avoid human error (ultra-precise robots controlled at a distance for surgical operations or bomb disposal).